johnjqpublic/quotes/inspirational.md

 "You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of difference you want to make."
 -Jane Goodall

+"Success seems to be connected with action.
+Successful people keep moving.
+They make mistakes, but they don't quit."
+-Conrad Hilton

+"Life begins at the end of your comfort zone."
+-Neale Donald Walsch

+[comment]: # ("You know you're living right when you wake up, brush your hair & confetti falls out.  -Katy Perry)

+"The most important thing is to try and inspire people so that they can be great in whatever they want to do."
+-Kobe Bryant

+"What you get by achieving your goals is not as important as what you become by achieving your goals."
+-Zig Ziglar

+"Purpose is an essential element of you.
+It is the reason you are on the planet at this particular time in history.
+Your very existence is wrapped up in the things you are here to fulfill.
+Whatever you choose for a career path, remember, the struggles along the way are only meant to shape you for your purpose."
+-Chadwick Boseman

+"Everybody wants to be on the mountaintop, but if you'll remember, mountaintops are rocky and cold.
+There is no growth on the top of a mountain.
+Sure, the view is great, but what's a view for?
+A view just gives us a glimpse of our next destination -- our next target.
+But to hit that target, we must come off the mountain, go through the valley, and begin to climb the next slope.
+It is in the valley that we slog through the lush grass and rich soil, learning and becoming what enables us to summit life's next peak."
+-Andy Andrews

+"At least once a week I walk outside and say, 'Computer end program,' just in case."
+-Unattributed

+[comment]: # (maybe the one above belongs in "funny quotes"?)

+"I am, and ever will be, a white-socks, pocket-protector, nerdy engineer, born under the second law of thermodynamics, steeped in steam tables, in love with free-body diagrams, transformed by Laplace and propelled by compressible flow."
+-Neil Armstrong

+[comment]: # (another one, above, to consider moving to "work quotes" when created)

+"Fight for the things that you care about, but do it in a way that will lead others to join you."
+-Ruth Bader Ginsburg